Azure/azure-powershell/src/StorageAction/StorageAction.Autorest/README.md

 try-require:
   - $(repo)/specification/storageactions/resource-manager/readme.powershell.md

+# The next three configurations are activated by default.
+# identity-correction-for-post: true
+# resourcegroup-append: true
+# nested-object-to-string: true

 # For new RP, the version is 0.1.0
 module-version: 0.1.0
 # Normally, title is the service name